SyntheticNerd/mini-apprentice-review/README.md

 }
 ```

-The key things to notice in the above snippet is that props is pulled in as a parameter of MyComponent, then we access the key value pairs of the props object via the dot notation `props.myProp` inside our jsx return.
+**NOTE** The key things to notice in the above snippet is that the ==`props` object is pulled in as a parameter of MyComponent, then we access the key value pairs of the props object via the dot notation `props.myProp` inside our jsx return.==

 Now remember how jsx acts like html.
 So in order to use a variable inside of the html.
 Just like we did before we wrap the variable in curly braces `{props.myProp}` in order to display the actual content of the variable.